Logos and the essential visual brand assets should be consistent throughout all print and digital mediums.

 Following a few simple guidelines will help you maintain your brand consistency:

 1. Create a style guide.
 A style guide is a set of standards for the writing and design of documents, either for general use or for a specific publication, organization, or field.
 A branding style guide will define what images can be used, how, and in what variations.
 This includes specific design descriptions and color codes for print and digital mediums.
-The size and scope of a style guide depends on the number of assets and the size of the organization.
+The size and scope of a style guide depend on the number of assets and the size of the organization.

 2. Assign someone in your organization to enforce the style rules and guidelines.
 If no one is responsible for it in your company, then it won’t be followed.